Leiden Academic Centre for Drug Research

 Our research is grouped around three Divisions:

 BioTherapeutics focusses on performing research in the development of experimental therapies based on biologics.
 Key areas focus on formulation, delivery and targeting of drugs (i.e. microneedles), pre-clinical testing in advanced models for disease and with a specific aim at artherosclerosis.

 Drug Discovery & Safety research focuses on the context of the process of cancer-cell behaviour and cancer-progression.
 We put the emphasis on two important targets in cancer: kinases and G-protein coupled receptors (GPCRs).
 To deliver the drugs at the right dose, at the right time and at the right place.

-Systems Pharmacology looks at the development of Personalized Medicine strategies.
+Systems Biomedicine and Pharmacology looks at the development of Personalized Medicine strategies.
 Through the focus of metabolomics and computational modelling (i.e. organ-on-a-chip models) we work on a better understanding of disease progression and treatment-outcomes.
 In addition we work on innovations of treatment options, and better combinations and optimization of drug use.